n-szulc/fingeRNAt/README.md

 Examples of various SMARTS patterns are available at [the Daylight website](https://www.daylight.com/dayhtml_tutorials/languages/smarts/smarts_examples.html).
 To check if the defined SMARTS will hit desired atoms/groups you may want to use [our Jupyter Notebook](https://github.com/n-szulc/fingeRNAt-additional/blob/master/SMARTS_checker/SMARTS-playground.ipynb).

 [Sample YAML file](code/custom-interactions.yaml) is provided with the fingeRNAt code.
+To validate your yaml file syntax you can use [http://www.yamllint.com/](an online validator).

 > **_NOTE:_** Additional interactions can be calculated only for the fingerprint type `FULL`.